Projects

 Sep '17

-A Convolutional Neural Network for the group project of a class, for a subset of the Labelled Faces in the Wild dataset.
-We applied data augmentation, automated hyperparameter tuning, and explored the use of the Facenet architecture.
-I personally worked on automated hyperparameter tuning, and the base CNN architecture in Keras.
-You can view the code here.
+A convolutional neural network for a class project on a subset of the Labelled Faces in the Wild dataset.
+We applied data augmentation, automated hyperparameter tuning, and explored the use of the FaceNet architecture.
+The code is here.

 MIDIchlorians